 Here are some choices you can encourage your children and teens to make that will

 help protect their hearts:

-the week in childhood.
-This can be broken up throughout the day into 2 or more
+in childhood.
+This can be broken up throughout the day into 2 or more periods of activity.

 Don’t smoke.
-Ban smoking in your house and avoid places where people smoke
+Ban smoking in your house and don't go to places where people smoke cigarettes.